Nom-nom-hub/blueprint-kit/templates/commands/constitution.md

 Given that description, do this:

-1. Load the `.blueprint/memory/constitution.md` file if it exists, otherwise use the template below
+1. READ the existing constitution file at `.blueprint/memory/constitution.md` if it exists, otherwise use the template below
 2. Update the constitution with the new principles described by the user
 3. Ensure all principles align with the Blueprint-Driven Development methodology
-4. Focus on principles that guide architectural decisions, code quality, testing standards, and user experience consistency
+4. FOCUS specifically on overwriting the content of `.blueprint/memory/constitution.md` with the updated constitution - this is the PRIMARY task

 ## Constitutional Principles Template